Ashok0/EnderalVREssentials/README.md

 [**Binaural 3D Surround Sound for SKYRIM VR v2.3.01**](https://www.nexusmods.com/skyrimspecialedition/mods/26916?tab=files): This mod uses algorithms that can simulate HRTF, allowing for full 3D surround sound with just a normal pair of earphones or headphones.
 For 1st person use.

 [**The Sharper Eye v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/46999/?tab=files): Get rid of the blur and grey mist in your headset which are clouding your vision.
 This VR-enabled ReShade build and preset provide the most performance-friendly sharpening filter for Skyrim VR bundled with a subtle touch of contrast, brightness and saturation.
 All configurable to your liking.
-- Open "ReShadePreset.ini" and set MaxDelta to 1.000000 to increase the sharpening effect.
+- Open "ReShadePreset.ini" and optionally set MaxDelta to 1.000000 to increase the sharpening effect.
+Set to 0.070000 by default.

 [**xSHADOWMANx's DLL Loader v1.0.0.4**](https://www.nexusmods.com/skyrimspecialedition/mods/3619?tab=files): DLL Loader for Dragonborn Speaks Naturally.